Skip to content Skip to Chat

 Student teaching—also referred to as “demonstration teaching”—is a full-time job.
 Your placement may last 8 to 16 weeks, depending on your specific program requirements.
 This experience usually occurs during the normal school calendar.

-To meet this time commitment, you'll likely need to make arrangements so that you can student teach full-time.
-This might mean quitting or taking a leave of absence from your job, arranging for day care, or planning for a commute each weekday.
+To meet this time commitment, you'll likely need to plan so that you can student teach full-time.
+This might mean quitting or taking a leave of absence from your job, arranging daycare, or planning a commute each weekday.

 2. Research the Role